Skip to main content

 Brazil (Minas Gerais)

-Major source producing beautiful lilac-to-purple specimens, often found in association with pink tourmaline, quartz, and cleavelandite.
-Brazilian Lepidolite is widely available and affordable in the global crystal market.
+A major source producing lilac-to-purple specimens, often found alongside pink tourmaline, quartz, and cleavelandite.
+Brazilian Lepidolite is widely available and affordable.

 United States (California, Maine)

-California's Pala District and Maine's pegmatite regions produce fine Lepidolite specimens, often associated with gem tourmaline.
-The Stewart Mine in Pala has produced notable Lepidolite specimens.
+California's Pala District and Maine's pegmatite regions produce fine Lepidolite, often associated with gem tourmaline.
+The Stewart Mine in Pala has produced some notable specimens.

 Madagascar

-Produces high-quality Lepidolite in vivid purple tones with excellent mica shimmer.
+Produces high-quality Lepidolite in vivid purple tones with good mica shimmer.
 Malagasy specimens are popular for tumbled stones and decorative pieces.

 Physical Properties